 2. Email marketing is still one of the most effective ways to get more leads and convert those leads to clients.
 Virtual Assistants use email for newsletters, courses, sales funnels and cold pitches.
 Keep it legal by complying with Canadian anti-spam legislation (CASL).

 3. Networking events (online or offline) are designed to help you make connections and generate leads.

 4. Business organizations, associations and networking clubs, such as the Canadian Chamber of Commerce can be a wonderful source of leads.
-Small businesses may need an introduction to virtual assistance.
+Small businesses may need an introduction to virtual assistance before considering it as an option.
 Offer to give a presentation on the topic or just start talking to individuals.

 5. Blog to demonstrate your expertise and to attract the right potential clients via search engines.

 6. Guest posting has been reduced to a dubious link-building strategy in recent years, but its real value is in who reads it.
 Find relevant blogs and other content-based sites that accept guest posts, with relevancy being determined by the site’s reach into your ideal target market.
 Submit fantastic, unique content that demonstrates your expertise without sales copy.

 7. Self-publish whitepapers, eBooks and other information products on topics that appeal to your target market.
 They can be used to encourage visitors to subscribe to your mailing list, generate traffic to your website, or become a new revenue stream.
 Information products can also demonstrate your level of expertise.

 8. Testimonials should be on your website and posted periodically on social media.
 Scatter them around your site, rather than only placing them on one page.
 Make sure you ask clients for a written testimonial & reference letter.
 People have a way of disappearing online and their contact information can change.